Rallying Public Support to Make Maryland a Climate Leader

 Transportation is the largest source of climate pollution in Maryland.
-Our state should lead by example and electrify the state vehicle fleet and all public school buses.
+SB 528 will enable us to lead by example and transition the state vehicle fleet and all public school buses to zero-emission vehicles (ZEV).
 And by targeting school bus electrification to benefit communities that have been most impacted by transportation pollution and underinvestment due to redlining and racial segregation, we can center our vehicle electrification policy in environmental and racial justice.
+CSN begins that process by:

 In the 2021 Annual Report and Building Energy Transition Plan, the Maryland Commission on Climate Change recommends that all new construction in the state meet water and space heating demands with all-electric appliances no later than 2024.
 The Commission found that all-electric new homes have lower construction and energy costs than mixed-fuel homes and therefore this recommendation would help improve housing affordability and local air quality while reducing greenhouse gas emissions in Maryland.